Wise Business Account Review

 - Open the Wise homepage or app

-- Follow the prompts to enter information about yourself and your business
+- Follow the prompts to enter information about your business, including your business registration and industry

 As with banks and other providers, you’ll need to get verified before you can use your Wise for business account.
 This is to keep your money safe and comply with laws in the US and globally.